chartjs/Chart.js/docs/06-Advanced.md

 #### .toBase64Image()

-This returns a base 64 encoded string of the chart in it's current state.
+This returns a base 64 encoded string of the chart in its current state.

 ```javascript
 myLineChart.toBase64Image();